Resilient Stories

 These ratings result in a number between 0–100, and higher scores indicate higher resilience.

-After studying their data, Connor and Davidson concluded that the research yielded five factors that influence a person’s resilience:
+After studying their data, Connor and Davidson concluded that the research shows five factors that influence a person’s resilience:

 The scale also demonstrated that resilience is modifiable and can improve with treatment.
 Some people have less resilience than others, but it can be developed over time.